 Professional & Personal Coach

-365 days later – Finding a way to feel
+365 days later : Finding a way to accept a feeling

 Getting comfortable with being uncomfortable was my theme of 2020.
 As we all adjusted to the pandemic travel restrictions became normal.
 Being 11,000 miles from home, I had to give myself permission to process grief around not being able to see my much-loved family & friends without guilt.
 Finding clarity around what I was feeling gave me a framework to reference & a simple 3 step exercise I share below, enabled me to place mindfulness, empathy & self-compassion as a priority.

 This week marks 365 days since the COVID fears were becoming reality around the globe.